fastaudio/fastaudio/README.md

 This project has been set up using PyScaffold 3.2.3.
 For details and usage information on PyScaffold see https://pyscaffold.org/.

+## Community

+Please come and ask us questions about audio related tasks in our [discord](https://discord.gg/gfNYcfX6pM)

 ## Citation

 If you used this library in any research, please cite us.